mahrukh-k/Portfolio/assignment_4.md

 ## Redesign
+The original visualization can be found on [Page 23 of this report](https://www.ema.europa.eu/en/documents/report/sales-veterinary-antimicrobial-agents-19-european-union/european-economic-area-countries-2010-second-european-surveillance-veterinary-antimicrobial_en.pdf).
 Feedback from interviewees suggests that the title and message is clear, however, the redesign using a bubble chart is still creating confusion and takes time to interpret what the visualization means.
 Based on the feedback from two interviewees and in-class exercise, I have made two versions of the redesign.

 ### First Redesign